s-victor/TinyPedal/docs/customization.md

     minimum_update_interval
 Set minimum refresh rate limit for widget and module in milliseconds.
 This option is used for preventing extremely low refresh rate that may cause performance issues in case user incorrectly sets `update_interval` and `idle_update_interval` values.
 Default value is `10`, and should not be modified.

+    maximum_saving_attempts
+Set maximum retry attempts for preset saving.
+Default value is `10`.
+Minimum value is limited to `3` maximum attempts.
+Note, each attempt has a roughly 50ms delay.
+If all saving attempts failed, saving will be aborted, and old preset file will be restored to avoid preset file corruption.

 ## Shared memory API
 **Shared Memory API options can be accessed from `Config` menu in main window.
 Some options may only be relevant to certain API.**